QNCapital/Report-Project/README.md

    ![](Image/2_browser.png)

-   > Note: If any of these ROS directories appear to be empty, you can run the command `git submodule update --init --recursive` to download the packages via Git submodules.
+   > Note: If any ROS directories are empty, initialize and update the required Git submodules by running: `git submodule update --init --recursive`.

-   Under `ROS/src/moveit_msgs/msg`, scroll to `RobotTrajectory.msg`, and click its `Build msg` button.
-The button text will change to "Rebuild msg" when it has finished building.
+   Under `ROS/src/moveit_msgs/msg`, identify `RobotTrajectory.msg`, and click its `Build msg` button.
+After the build process completes successfully, the button text will update to "Rebuild msg", confirming that the message has been generated.

    ![](Image/2_robottraj.png)

-6. Do the same for `ROS/src/moveit_msgs/msg/CollisionObject.msg` and `ROS/src/ur10e_rg2_moveit/msg/*` and `ROS/src/ur10e_rg2_moveit/srv/*`.
+6. Repeat the message generation procedure for the following files and directories:

-5. Next, the ROS TCP connection needs to be created.
-Select `Robotics -> ROS Settings` from the top menu bar.
+- `ROS/src/moveit_msgs/msg/CollisionObject.msg`
+- All message files located in `ROS/src/ur10e_rg2_moveit/msg/*`
+- All service files located in `ROS/src/ur10e_rg2_moveit/srv/*`

+7. Next, configure the ROS–TCP connection.
+From the Unity menu bar, select `Robotics -> ROS Settings`.

-   In the ROS Settings window, the `ROS IP Address` should be the IP address of your ROS machine
+   In the ROS Settings window, the `ROS IP Address` should be the IP address of the machine running ROS.

-   - Find the IP address of your ROS machine.
-In Ubuntu, open a terminal window, and enter `hostname -I`.
+   - To determine the IP address of the ROS machine, open a terminal on Ubuntu and execute: `hostname -I`.

-   - Replace the `ROS IP Address` value with the IP address of your ROS machine.
-Ensure that the `Host Port` is set to `10000`.
+   - Enter the retrieved IP address into the `ROS IP Address` field and ensure that the `Host Port` is set to `10000`.

    ![](Image/2_settings.png)

 ## Usage
 **ROS Side** :
-1. Open a new terminal window in the ROS workspace, source the workspace.
+1. Open a new terminal in the ROS workspace and source the workspace environment:
 ```bash
 cd ROS
 source devel/setup.bash
 ```
-2. Then, run the following roslaunch in order to start roscore, set the ROS parameters, start the server endpoint, start the Mover Service node, and launch MoveIt.
+2. Execute the following launch file to initialize the ROS core, set required parameters, start the TCP server endpoint, launch the Mover Service node, and bring up the MoveIt framework:
 ```bash
 roslaunch ur10e_rg2_moveit TrajectoryPlanner.launch
 ```
-3. This launch will print various messages to the console, including the set parameters and the nodes launched.
-The final two messages should confirm `You can start planning now!` and `Ready to plan`.
+3. The launch process will display status information in the terminal, including initialized nodes and configured parameters.
+Successful startup is confirmed by the appearance of the messages:
+- `You can start planning now!`
+- `Ready to plan`.

 **Unity Side** :
-1. If the PickAndPlaceProject Unity project is not already open, select and open it from the Unity Hub.
+1. Open the PickAndPlaceProject in Unity via Unity Hub, if it is not already running.
-2. Press the Play button at the top of the Unity Editor to enter Play Mode.
-If everything imported correctly, no errors should appear in the Console window.
-The robot arm should stay “mounted” to the table, and nothing should fall through the floor.
+2. Enter Play Mode by selecting the Play button in the Unity Editor.
+A successful setup is indicated by the absence of errors in the Console window.
+The robot arm should remain securely attached to the table, and all objects should interact correctly with the scene environment.
-3. Press the UI Button Publish to send the joint configurations to ROS, and watch the robot arm pick up and place the cube!
+3. Select the Publish button in the user interface to transmit joint configuration commands to ROS.
+The robot arm will then execute the planned motion, completing the pick-and-place task.

 ## Expected Outcome